Discover the latest news from the U.S. Department of Agriculture (USDA) below:

 $420M On Resilient Food Systems Infrastructure (2023/05/04)

-The U.S. Department of Agriculture (USDA) has inaugurated 12 Regional Food Business Centers designed to aid farmers, ranchers, and other food businesses in accessing new markets and leverage federal, state, and local resources.
+The U.S. Department of Agriculture (USDA) has inaugurated 12 Regional Food Business Centers designed to aid farmers, ranchers, and other food businesses access new markets and leverage federal, state, and local resources.
 The centers aim to offer technical assistance, capacity building, and national coordination to help address challenges within the food and agriculture sector.
 Alongside this, the Resilient Food Systems Infrastructure Program (RFSI), backed by a $420 million budget, aims to support innovative projects focused on improving processing and distribution capacity in the food industry, thereby bolstering resilience across the supply chain and fortifying local and regional food systems.
 The Regional Food Business Centers and the RFSI form part of a broader initiative, launched in September 2022 with an initial funding of $400 million, aimed at promoting economic opportunities in rural and urban areas and creating a diversified, resilient food system.
 The organizations selected to run each center include diverse institutions that will cooperate with grassroots food and farm organizations to enhance food system resilience, focusing on historically underinvested communities.

 USDA’s Latest $59 Million Investment In Climate-Smart Agriculture Initiatives (2023/04/07)